8733 Construction Foreman

 MAJOR ADMINISTRATOR Associate Director, Facilities Management

 The Construction Foreman directs and supervises highly skilled trades personnel assigned to the Campus Construction Team (CCT) in the construction, repair, and alteration of building structures, including interior and exterior renovations, following recognized procedures and techniques of the construction industry and University standards.
-The Construction Foreman is responsible for daily and weekly planning and scheduling of work activities for the Campus Construction Team, which completes assigned projects that are appropriate for their level of skill and time availability and include, but are not limited to, carpentry, painting, electrical, plumbing, HVAC, flooring, ceramic tile, and specialty features such as cabinets, vanities, and shelves.
+The Construction Foreman is a working foreman, responsible for directly performing a wide range of skilled construction tasks, such that fifty percent of the Construction Foreman’s daily job duties consists of performing construction work.
+The Construction Foreman is responsible for daily and weekly planning and scheduling of work activities for the Campus Construction Team, which completes assigned projects that are appropriate for their level of skill and time availability.
 The Construction Foreman assigns specific jobs based upon an evaluation of job requirements and individual expertise and supervises the work.
 The Construction Foreman assists in planning, developing estimates, and implementing the phasing required to accomplish the assigned project.
 The Construction Foreman monitors the assigned work and enforces federal regulations governing environmental protection, hazardous waste disposal and the use of chemical substances and materials.

 MINIMUM ACCEPTABLE QUALIFICATIONS